ldelossa/ldelossa-blog/src/routes/blog/_posts/home-network-pt1.md

-# A Minimal Home Network Pt 1
+# Building A Home Lab With Podman - Pt1

 *Checkout [Part 2](/blog/home-network-pt2) For Application Routing*